BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongoose.md

     }
 })
 ```
-Think of `Student` as a *Class* with enforcement run by the *Schema* underneath.

-We can create an *instance* of the `Student` model like we would any class!

 ---

 # Models and Collections

-* creating an *instance* of a Model makes a document that can be saved to a collection
+* creating an *instance* of a model makes a document that can be saved to a collection
 * that *collection* is is a lower-case, pluralized version of the Model name
     - Model: `Student`
     - Collection: `students`